cryptowizard/SkyTale.world/Privacy_policy.md

  <h1>xFreeMeda Privacy policy </h1>
  Users data stored in the firebase database:

-If the users consents and decides to make his profile public the information that consists of:
+<h2>If the users consents and decides to make his profile public the information that consists of: </h2>

 1) E-mail address
 2) Users name